Conference Rules

 ▪ Any sponsor and/or company not in good standing with USSSA.

-M. All players on a team shall have the complete shirt tucked into their pants.
+- All players on a team shall have the complete shirt tucked into their pants.
 Half-tucked uniform shirts are prohibited.
 This means that the uniform shirt will be tucked in 360 degrees around the player’s body and will remain the same throughout the duration of the game.
+Once the player steps on the field, they must have their shirt tucked in, or they must leave the playing field.

 Scorekeeper: A Professional appearance with the option of full uniform or shorts; matching other staff.